sundar19/Ozone_motors/sensor_2_jetson/Readme.txt

 Run multiple_can project in nxp and can_imu_nxp in Arduino and sensor_can in chipkit and socket_client_listen.py in jetson For using seeeduino_xiao instead of arduino , use xiao_can_imu_nxp from seeeduino xiao folder, use tockn library also.

+Run mpu6050_thresh_can to send values from all 4 imus from xiao to Jetson (values are sent only if there is a change in acceleration)